How to Cut Your Competitor Research Time by 90%: The Smart Way to do Menu Research on Delivery Apps

 Plus, you can combine multiple search criteria in ways that rigid filter systems can't handle.

-All the use cases for search based menu insights on delivery apps
+Use cases for search based menu insights on delivery apps

 I've talked about some of these already above but there are many potential uses for this approach that restaurants can benefit from.
 What's crucial is that you can do a lot of this analysis 10X faster than before.